tkocou/ComfyUI-Linux-Install/README.md

 For the 2 SDXL models, follow the instructions in this Reddit posting: https://www.reddit.com/r/StableDiffusion/comments/14sacvt/how_to_use_sdxl_locally_with_comfyui_how_to/ And place them in the _ComfyUI/models/checkpoints_ directory.
+If you are having trouble locating the files, Use the torrent file.

 Download the VAE file from here: https://huggingface.co/stabilityai/sdxl-vae/tree/main And place the file in the _ComfyUI/models/vae_ directory